kingaa/kingaa.github.io/mac-fortran.md

 install_github("kingaa/pomp")
 ```

+Some users of `Xcode 9 beta 2` have reported needing to install the Command Line Tools package separately.
+It is available at [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/).

 If these still don't work, complaining about a lack of FORTRAN support, try installing `gfortran` as shown in the [instructions below](#installing-gfortran).)

 ### OSX 10.9 (Mavericks) and older

 Make sure you have `Xcode` installed.
-It is available at https://developer.apple.com/xcode/downloads/.
+It is available at [https://developer.apple.com/xcode/downloads/](https://developer.apple.com/xcode/downloads/).
 You may need to follow the "Additional Tools" link to find an older version of `Xcode`.

 To test it, try to install **pomp** from source.